-Nuts and seeds are rich in a variety of nutrients and a popular dish on the Paleo plate.
+Nuts and seeds are rich in a variety of nutrients and are a popular dish on the Paleo plate.
 However, some nuts can be significantly higher in carbohydrates than others, which can be important for those of us who follow a low-carb diet to know.

 Additionally, some nuts and seeds are much higher in PUFAs than others and most of that consists of omega-6.
 Although omega-6 plays a critical role in our health, when eaten in excess, it can lead to an imbalance in omega-3 and omega-6, contributing to inflammation and the many associated disorders like heart disease, Alzheimer’s, insulin resistance, type 2 diabetes, cancer, autoimmune disorders, and more.

 Furthermore, the body prefers saturated and monounsaturated fat when eating low-carb.
 Therefore, eating those that are richer in monounsaturated fat more often will be preferred.